Goli4thus/linvstmanager/README.md

 Hint: Once a scan is done and the results are shown in the dialog's table, the entries can be filtered the same way as in the main table.
 Entries need to be selected (see right click menu) before they can be added.
 This allows to make a sub-selection of what was found (or just Ctrl-a, select, add).

+#### Scan verification
+Compared to simply adding VSTs via the respective menu actions, scanning can actually make use of a verification feature.
+This requires that the within _LinVstManager_ included utilities _VstDllCheck64.exe" and _VstDllCheck32.exe_ have been set up in _Preferences.

+In general, _*.vst3_ files are not being verified, as they are obviously VST files.

+Here's what will happen depending on the "verify" selections you make within the scan dialog.

+##### No verification method selected
+All encountered _*.dll_ files will be considered a match and be shown in the results table.

+##### One verification selected
+Only encountered _*.dll_ files that pass the "64 bit VST" test (or "32 bit test" depending on selection) will be shown in the results table.
+The opposite type will not be checked and therefore be ignored.

+##### Both verification methods selected
+All encountered _*.dll_ files that pass at least one of the two tests will be shown in the results table.

 ### Once VSTs are added,...
 ... their status will be _No *.so_ initially.